Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 The ML lifecycle consists of the following stages:

-**Ingestion → Validation → Transformation → Training → Evaluation → Promotion → Deployment**
+**Ingestion → Validation → Transformation → Training → Evaluation → Promotion**

 Each stage produces a well-defined artifact that is consumed by downstream stages, ensuring traceability, reproducibility, and failure isolation.